What is a Non-Compete Agreement? Definition & Meaning

 Sometimes the former employer can become a customer or potential business partner.
 If that’s not possible, plan your departure and transition carefully to avoid a direct violation of the non-compete and hence reduce your risk.
 Sometimes, departing employees position themselves to be “laid off” or “fired” or appear to be pursuing another activity.

-Tip 8: Do not take any company confidential information
+8. Do not take any company confidential information with you.

 Do not take (or email) any company confidential information.
 Use a personal email account (not the company’s email system) for any communications related to your next business opportunity.